Trusted WordPress tutorials, when you need them most.

 What Is a Database, and How Does WordPress Use it?

-A database is a system of storing and fetching data in an organized way.
-A database allows software to manage data in a programmable way.
+A database is a system for organizing and retrieving data.
+It allows software to manage data in a programmable way.

 For example, WordPress uses PHP ( a programming language) to store and retrieve data from the database.